Volodymyr Melnykov

-Volodymyr Melnykov (Володимир Миколайович Мельников; born September 14, 1951, Chernivtsi) is a Ukrainian poet, writer, songwriter, composer and public figure, Merited Figure of Arts of Ukraine.
+Volodymyr Melnykov (Володимир Миколайович Мельников; born September 14, 1951) is a Ukrainian poet, writer, songwriter, author of lyrics and music for songs, inventor, composer and public figure, Merited Figure of Arts of Ukraine.

 Biography

 Volodymyr Melnykov was born on September 14, 1951 in the city of Chernivtsi.

 In 1974 – graduated from Minsk Higher Air Defense Anti-aircraft Missile Academy (Faculty of Radio Engineering).

 In 1982 – graduated with honors (gold medal) from Kiev Military Academy of Air Defense of the Land Forces (Faculty of Engineering Management).

 In 1987 – graduated from Kiev Military Academy of Air Defense of the Land Forces (he graduated from the postgraduate course and defended the dissertation of the candidate of technical sciences).

 In 1969–1991 – served in the Armed Forces of the USSR (Moscow Air Defense District; Northern Group of Forces, Legnica, Poland; Turkestan Military District, Mary).
 In 1991 he was awarded the military rank "Colonel" and the scientific title "Associate Professor".
 Before the collapse of the USSR, he was a senior lecturer of the Kiev Military Air Defense Academy of the Land Forces.

 In 1992–1995 – served in the Verification Center of the General Staff of the Armed Forces of Ukraine.

 In 1995–2001, served in the General Military Inspectorate under the President of Ukraine, where before the liquidation of the Inspectorate he was the head of the inspection department for international military cooperation and compliance with international treaties on disarmament and arms control.

 In late 2001, he retired from military service.
 Immediately continued his service in the Presidential Administration of Ukraine, where he served as deputy head of the department in the Main Directorate of Judicial Reform, military formations and law enforcement bodies.

 In 2003 he was transferred to the State Administration of Affairs of the President of Ukraine, where he served until 2005 as the head of the Department for Economic Development.

 In 2017 he worked in the office of the Writer's Union of Ukraine.